Vyral/dani-antelo/_posts/2020-01-14-my-tips-for-a-successful-home-flip.md

 Flipping homes can be a lucrative industry, but if you think it’ll be as easy as it looks on HGTV, you’re in for a rude awakening.
 However, there are a few tips that professionals utilize to maximize the outcome of their projects:

-<br>Some flippers **hire a good contractor** to come to the property and do the repairs.
+Some flippers **hire a good contractor** to come to the property and do the repairs.
 These contractors are reliable and follow timelines.
 I’d recommend that you look for contractors before you even start looking for a property to flip.
 I’d be happy to recommend one to you\!

-{% include pullquote.html %}

 Flippers also know to **buy in the right neighborhoods.** Just because a property is cheap, that doesn’t necessarily make it a good buy.
 You want to make sure that the values in the neighborhood are rising, that it’s in a good school district, and that there are other desirable features of the area.

+{% include pullquote.html %}

 Other flippers do much of the work themselves; **instead of hiring a contractor, they take on the work themselves.** I know your time has a lot of value, but bad renovations can really turn off potential buyers for that house.
 Good flippers understand that the property is an investment, but they also want a quick turnaround.
 Instead of focusing on getting the most beautiful finishes, I’d personally recommend that you keep all the renovations generic and appealing to a wider audience.